Introduction to CSS logical properties

 - I am text message no. 3 and I come third in the list

 Notice something odd?
 There’s no margin between the first and second messages, but there is between the second and third.
-This occurs because of our margin-left
+This occurs because of our margin-left rule, which needs to change to margin-right for RTL languages.

 To fix this, we can add an RTL-specific CSS rule: